-To Members of the Lynchburg College Community,
+To Members of the University of Lynchburg Community,

 As you may know, on Friday President Trump signed an executive order suspending admission into the United States for 90 days by immigrants, non-immigrants and refugees from the following majority-Muslim countries: Iran, Iraq, Libya, Somalia, Sudan, and Yemen.
 In addition, those from Syria are prohibited from entry indefinitely.